-- Reference Materials – A small collection of ready reference books consisting of non-circulating titles on a variety of topics is maintained.
+- Reference Materials – The Library maintains a small collection of ready reference books consisting of non-circulating titles on a variety of topics.

 - Cape Cod Collection – This collection consists of primarily circulating fiction and non-fiction titles about Cape Cod.

 - Native American Collection – This collection consists of primarily circulating non-fiction books and audio visual materials on the history of Native Americans with special attention to the local Wampanoag Tribe.

 The Library does not purchase textbooks to support educational curriculums.
 However, textbooks that provide the best or only source of information on a subject will be considered for the collection.
 Additionally they may be purchased to complement an existing area with another perspective.

 Staff may purchase multiple copies of high-demand titles in order to satisfy customer needs.

 The Library provides access to research databases provided by the CLAMS network, through the Massachusetts Library System (MLS), and through the Massachusetts Board of Library Commissioners (MBLC).
 In addition, we subscribe directly to databases that support our mission and comply with our selection criteria.
 Due to the large expense associated with providing electronic resources, renewal will be assessed on an annual basis.